Narcissistic Abuse Overview

 Narcissistic Abuse Cycle

 The narcissistic abuse cycle consists of distinct phases that perpetuate the abuse.
-It begins with idealization, where the narcissist showers the victim affection and admiration, making them feel valued and special.
+It begins with idealization, where the narcissist showers the victim with affection and admiration, making them feel valued and special.
 However, this phase quickly transitions to devaluation, as the narcissist starts to undermine and criticize the victim, eroding their self-esteem.

 The devaluation phase paves the way for the third stage: discard.
 The narcissist abruptly ends the relationship or withdraws their affection, leaving the victim confused, hurt, and discarded.
-This painful experience can deeply impact the victim’s self-worth and well-being.
+This painful experience can profoundly impact the victim’s self-worth and well-being.

 Breaking free from the narcissistic abuse cycle requires understanding the patterns and actively engaging in recovery.
 It involves recognizing the signs, such as constant criticism, manipulation, gaslighting, and emotional or verbal abuse.
 Awareness of these red flags is crucial for individuals to protect themselves and seek support.